Lady Gaga: ‘I better hear no lip-syncing’ at halftime show

 She invited the fan onstage and hugged her tightly.

-Gaga said AT&T TV will donate $1 for every tweet using (hash)SuperSaturdayNight to her Born This Way Foundation, which supports mental and emotional wellness.
+Gaga said AT&T TV will donate $1 for every tweet using #SuperSaturdayNight to her Born This Way Foundation, which supports mental and emotional wellness.

 “We put mental health first aid into schools around the country and we’re going to continue to do that until we get it in every school.
 It’s a goal of mine,” she said.